All are Worth Words: A ViT Backbone for Diffusion Models: Method

 \subsection{Implementation Details}

 Although U-ViT is conceptually simple, we carefully design its implementation.
 To this end, we perform a systematical empirical study on key elements in U-ViT.
-In particular, we ablate on CIFAR10~\cite{krizhevsky2009learning}, evaluate the FID score~\cite{heusel2017gans} every 50K training iterations on 10K generated samples (instead of 50K samples for efficiency), and determine all implementation details that are shared across all experiments.
+In particular, we ablate on CIFAR10~\cite{krizhevsky2009learning}, evaluate the FID score~\cite{heusel2017gans} every 50K training iterations on 10K generated samples (instead of 50K samples for efficiency), and determine default implementation details.

-\paragraph{The way to combine the long skip branch.} Let $\vh_m, \vh_s \in \sR^{L\times D}$ be the embeddings from the main branch and the long skip branch respectively.
+\textbf{The way to combine the long skip branch.} Let $\vh_m, \vh_s \in \sR^{L\times D}$ be the embeddings from the main branch and the long skip branch respectively.
 We consider several ways to combine them before feeding them to the next transformer block: (1) concatenating them and then performing a linear projection as illustrated in Figure~\ref{fig:uvit}, i.e., $\mathrm{Linear}(\mathrm{Concat}(\vh_m, \vh_s))$; (2) directly adding them, i.e., $\vh_m + \vh_s$; (3) performing a linear projection to $\vh_s$ and then adding them, i.e., $\vh_m + \mathrm{Linear}(\vh_s)$; (4) adding them and then performing a linear projection, i.e., $\mathrm{Linear}(\vh_m + \vh_s)$.
 (5) We also compare with the case where the long skip connection is dropped.
 As shown in Figure~{\ref{fig:ab} (a)}, directly adding $\vh_m, \vh_s$ does not provide benefits.
-All other ways to combine the skip branch improve the performance compared to the case where no long skip connection is adopted, and the first way that applies concatenation and linear projection performs the best.
+Since a transformer block has skip connections via the adding operator inside it, $\vh_m$ already contains information of $\vh_s$ in a linear form.
+As a result, the only effect of $\vh_m + \vh_s$ is to increases the coefficient of $\vh_s$ in the linear form, which does not change the nature of the network.
+In contrast, all other ways to combine $\vh_s$ perform a linear projection on $\vh_s$ and improve the performance compared to no long skip connection.
+Among them, the first way with concatenation performs the best.
+In Appendix~\ref{app:cka}, we visualize the similarity between representations in a network, and we find the first way with concatenation significantly changes the representations, which validates its effectiveness.